Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Introduction

 \section{Introduction}

 In task and motion planning, it is common to assume that the geometry of the scene is given as input to the planner.
 In contrast, modern representation learning methods are able to automatically extract state representations directly from high-dimensional raw observations, such as images or video sequences~\cite{oh2015action}.
 This is especially useful in complex scenarios where explicit analytical modeling of states is challenging, such as in manipulation of \emph{highly deformable} objects which is recently gaining increasing attention by the research community \cite{bench_RAL2020,Yin_scirob_eabd8803}.
+In these manipulation tasks, the state of the object cannot be easily established in a unique manner as opposed to manipulation of rigid objects, where their configuration can be made analytically explicit.

 {\bf Unsupervised State Representation Learning.} Given raw observations, state representation learning is commonly performed in an unsupervised way using for example Autoencoders (AEs)~\cite{ballard1987modular} or Variational Autoencoders (VAEs)~\cite{kingma2013auto}.
 In these frameworks, two neural networks -- an encoder and a decoder -- are jointly trained to embed the input observation into a low-dimensional latent space, and to reconstruct it given a latent sample.
 The resulting latent space can be used as a low-dimensional representation of the state space, where the encoder acts as a map from a high-dimensional observation (an image) into the lower-dimensional state (a latent vector).